Wh1teRabbitHU/SimpleOneCss/README.md

 # Documentation

 I try to make every function clear in this part.
 If something is missing, you can always check the html code and try it in the used way (at the test page).
-But i try to not left anything out! ;) Oh and sorry for my english... :P
+But i try to not left anything out here! ;)
+Oh and sorry for my english...
+Hope it wont kill anyone... :P

 ## Buttons